 We partially support H2.1: Species’ hydraulic traits –XP, PLAdry, and πtlp–were sometimes useful in explaining variation in drought responses, whereas LMA and WD were not (Tables 1,4,5).
 Specifically, LMA and WD never significantly associated with R in the univariate models (all dAIC ≤ 0.22; Table 4), and therefore these were excluded as candidate variables for the full multivariate models.
 In contrast, XP, PLAdry, and πtlp all explained at least modest amounts of variation (dAIC > 1.0) in at least one drought (Table 4).
 Of these, PLAdry was a strong predictor for the 1966 drought and overall, with consistently negative coefficients across all droughts. πtlp never came out as significant (dAIC ≤ 2) in the univariate models but had a consistently negative coefficient (Table 4).
 Whereas ring-porous species had highest R overall and in the 1966 and 1999 droughts, they had lower R in 1977.
 Results were similar in the context of multivariate models (Table 5), except that PLAdry had a small positive coefficient in the one 1999 model in which it was included.
 PLAdry, and πtlp were each included in the top overall model and in the top model for two of the three individual droughts (Table 5).

 We reject H2.2, finding no evidence that taller trees tend to have traits associated with greater drought resistance.
 In part because of the large sample size (n=# trees–all individuals of our 12 focal species ≥ 10 cm in 25.6 ha), there were very significant (p<0.0001) correlations of H with all species’ traits (see Table S4).
-However, the correlation only matched the predicted direction (i.e., more drought-resistant traits associated to taller trees) in the cases of WD and LMA, which were not useful predictors of R. Furthermore, although correlations were statistically signifcant, trait variation within each height class overwhelmed any vertical trends (Fig. 2e-f).
+However, the correlation only matched the predicted direction (i.e., more drought-resistant traits associated to taller trees) in the cases of WD and LMA, which were not useful predictors of R. Furthermore, although correlations were statistically significant, trait variation within each height class overwhelmed any vertical trends (Fig. 2e-f).

 We support the hypothesis (H2.3) that the observed tendency for larger trees to have greater growth reductions during drought (lower R) is driven by height itself, as opposed to more drought-sensitive traits in larger trees (Tables 1,5).
 As discussed above, there was little meaningful variation in traits with height at the community level.
 When ln[H] and hydraulic traits were considered together in multivariate models, the effect of ln[H] on R was consistently negative (Table 5)–reversing a non-signficant positive ln[H]-R correlation in the univariate model for the 1999 drought (Table 4).